kingparra/hpfp/09_-_lists/outline.rst

   * 9.7.4 Exercises: Square Cube

+    * p1.

+      * f1.

+    * 1
+    * 2
+    * 3

 * 9.8 Spines and non-strict evaluation

+  * p1.
+The structure that connects values together in datatypes that hold a collection of values is known as the spine.

+    * f1.
+An ASCII art representation of the list ``[1,2]`` as a tree of data constructors and their term-level arguments.

+  * p2.
+Cons cells are data constructors that contain two things -- a value and a link to the next list data constructor (either another cons cell or the empty list constructor).
+Since the value exists "within" the cons cell, or cons data constructor, you can evaluate the data constructor without forcing evaluation of its arguments.
+  * p3.
+Evaluation proceeds down the spine (left to right), but construction proceeds up the spine (right to left).
+  * p4.

+    * f2.
+ASCII art pointing out the spine of a list.
+Underscores represent values contained by cons cells that are ignored or not evaluated.

+  * p5.
+In the case of lists, the spine is a linkage of cons cells.
+With other data structures, like trees for example, the spine can be nodes that contain two or more nodes.

   * 9.8.1 Using GHCi's :sprint command

+    * p1.
+    * p2.
+    * p3.
+    * p4.

+      * f1.

+    * p5.
+    * p6.
+"Next, we'll take one value..."

+      * f2.

+    * p7.
+    * p8.

+      * f3.

+    * p9.
+    * p10.

+      * f4.

+    * p11.

+      * f5.

+    * p12.

   * 9.8.2 Spines are evaluated independently of values
   * 9.8.3 Exercises: Bottom madness